If you’ve been considering starting an enterprise with limitless earning potential, start an embroidery business!

 The most critical piece of equipment you’ll need to purchase is an embroidery machine.
 Choosing the wrong embroidery device can hurt your business, so choose wisely.

 Another option is buying an existing embroidery business.
 This saves you the effort of finding a space and purchasing equipment.
-You can find businesses for sale near you using our searchable listings.
+You can find businesses for sale near you online.

 With computerized embroidery machines, the artwork for your design is fed into the computer.
 You see the embroidery design on the computer monitor and can change the design according to your needs.